-Relationship between Biota and Erosion Control Structures-Below wastewater inputs, greatest taxa richness and abundance in the mainstem Wash was found at in-channel erosion control structures that resulted in a shallow and wide stream with relatively high velocities.
+Below wastewater inputs, greatest taxa richness and abundance in the mainstem Wash was found at inchannel erosion control structures that resulted in a shallow and wide stream with relatively high velocities.
 Several of these structures appear to have high values of relative roughness, which may indicate a greater diversity of hydraulic conditions.
 In-stream structures that promote such variability will increase benthic diversity to some degree.
 These structures appeared to trap particulate organic matter that then serves as both food and additional habitat for invertebrates.
 In many cases, these stable structures also provided substrate for periphyton growth.
 Finally, it appeared that sand accumulations occurred within these structures, providing habitat for burrowing organisms (Corbicula) within a matrix of stable substrate.
-Stewart et al. (2003) and Livan et al. (2007) found a positive response for benthos from stone habitat structure placed in streams and suggested that increased organic matter and habitat diversity were responsible.
-Negishi and Richardson (2003) found that placement of boulders in a stream increased organic matter storage that was accompanied by a 280% increase in macroinvertebrate abundance but had little affect on taxa richness.
+Stewart et al. (2003) and Litvan et al. (2007) found a positive response for benthos from stone habitat structure placed in streams and suggested that increased organic matter and habitat diversity were responsible.
+Negishi & Richardson (2003) found that placement of boulders in a stream increased organic matter storage that was accompanied by a 280% increase in macroinvertebrate abundance but had little effect on taxa richness.
 Other studies in urban areas (Larson et al., 2001; Harrison et al., 2004) have found no change in biological condition after habitat addition, and suggested that watershed-scale factors controlled overall biotic diversity.

 Harrison et al. (2004) point out that macroinvertebrates have complex life cycles where different life stages may use different parts of the aquatic and riparian environment.
-It may be that erosion control structures provide only a part of life history requirements for

-Wash aquatic invertebrates.
+It may be that erosion control structures provide only a part of these requirements for Wash aquatic invertebrates.
 For example, the limited (but increasing) riparian environment along much of the Wash may not yet provide the resources needed by aerial adults of species with aquatic larvae.
 Populations often exhibit thresholds in response to overall habitat area.
-Below this level they may not exist, regardless of habitat quality (e.g., Miller and Hobbs, 2007).
+Below this level they may not exist, regardless of habitat quality (e.g., Miller & Hobbs, 2007).
 Altered riparian vegetation has been associated with reduced stream invertebrate diversity in other studies (Urban et al., 2006).
-Low amounts of riparian vegetation may also limit aquatic- terrestrial linkages important for transfer of instream biomass to terrestrial consumers (e.g., Paetzold et al., 2005).
+Low amounts of riparian vegetation may also limit aquatic-terrestrial linkages important for transfer of instream biomass to terrestrial consumers (e.g., Paetzold et al., 2005).
 Recent data from sticky-traps placed in terrestrial environments along the Wash indicated that adult caddisflies (Smicridea) were captured at sites revegetated with native vegetation but not at sites dominated by invasive exotic vegetation (unpublished data).
-Remsburg and Turner (2009) found that riparian vegetation influenced larval odonate assemblages within the adjacent aquatic environment and suggest that larvae need the rigid vertical structure of tall riparian plants when emerging from the water as adult dragonflies.
-This may explain, in part, the pattern of increased larval Smicridea abundance that was observed only at sites with erosion control structures and corresponding riparian plantings.
-Erosion control structures were also important in development of habitat diversity, providing both lotic habitat and slow velocity environments similar to that of tributaries at wetlands forming above structures in the Wash.
-It appears that this environment is creating habitat for taxa otherwise not detected in the Wash.
+Remsburg & Turner (2009) found that riparian vegetation influenced larval odonate assemblages within the adjacent aquatic environment and suggest that larvae need the rigid vertical structure of tall riparian plants when emerging from the water as adult dragonflies.
+This terrestrial association (perhaps related to increased humidity needs by adult Smicridea?) may explain, in part, the pattern of increased larval Smicridea abundance that was observed only at sites with erosion control structures and corresponding riparian plantings.
+In a recent study it was found that Hydropsyche (a genus in the same family, Hydropsychidae, as Smicridea) abundance responded to changes in substrate mobility (Albertson et al., 2010).
+Increased substrate mobility resulted in decreased Hydropsyche abundance.
+It is likely that structures placed in the Wash would have a positive benefit for hydropyschids through increased substrate stability.
+Erosion control structures were also important in development of habitat diversity, providing lotic habitat on the structures and slow velocity environments similar to that of tributaries at wetlands forming above structures in the Wash.
+This wetland environment is creating habitat for taxa that are typically associated with reference/tributary sites.
+Miller et al. (2010) indicate that this type of backwater habitat is especially critical to increasing biodiversity in river restoration.